QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

     z_1 &= A_{22} z_0 + C_2 w_1,\ b_0 = U_b z_0 \ \hbox{ and }\  d_0 =
    U_d z_0 \end{aligned}

+Because this is a  linear-quadratic dynamic programming problem, it turns out that the value function has the form

 .. math:: V(x) = x' P x + \rho

 .. _dynamic-programming-1:

-This is a version of the following linear-quadratic dynamic programming problem.
+Thus, we want to solve  an instance of the following linear-quadratic dynamic programming problem:

 Choose a contingency plan for :math:`\{x_{t+1}, u_t \}_{t=0}^\infty` to
 maximize